Tablet (pharmacy): Caplets

 A caplet is a smooth, coated, oval-shaped medicinal tablet in the general shape of a capsule.
-Many caplets have an indentation running down the middle so they may be split in half more easily.
-Since their inception, capsules have been viewed by consumers as the most efficient method of taking medication.
-For this reason, producers of drugs such as OTC analgesics wanting to emphasize the strength of their product developed the "caplet", a portmanteau of capsule-shaped tablet, in order to tie this positive association to more efficiently produced tablet pills, as well as being an easier-to-swallow shape than the usual disk-shaped tablet.
+Many caplets have an indentation running down the middle, so they may be split in half more easily.
+Consumers have viewed capsules as the most effective way to take medication ever since they first appeared.
+For this reason, producers of drugs such as OTC analgesics wanting to emphasize the strength of their product developed the "caplet", a portmanteau of capsule-shaped tablet, in order to tie this positive association to more efficiently produced tablet pills as well as being an easier-to-swallow shape than the usual disk-shaped tablet.